 - What is the difference between "Exploration" and "Validation"?
 Exploration is a scientific approach of empirical research to gain first insights in a field that is quite new and not understood quite well.
 Your level of knowledge in this field is low.
 Explorative research methods help you shed light into the unknown and try to increase your understanding on how things work.
 Observations of customers, structured interviews, case studies or experimental prototypes are well-proven methods in that space.
 Validation requires a testable hypothesis that you want to validate (better "falsify").
 To phrase a hypothesis, however, you already need deep knowledge in a certain field.
 Otherwise you will not be able to phrase a hypothesis that eventually can be validated.
 Surveys or other ways of collecting a vast amount of data with software systems, for instance, are good methods here.

 - I always formulate my hypotheses in a way that it is almost impossible to find an experiment to test them.
 What's wrong?
 Well, the chance is high that you either don't know enough about the subject and you better explore rather than validate the subject or you are not concrete enough in your thinking.
 Reduce your scope and boil down your hypotheses (H1) to something more focused (H2 or H3) and try to find a good experiment again.
-Have a look at the "Hypotheses Pyramid" below.
+Have a look at the "Hypotheses Pyramid" on the right.